fewlines-education/dev-bootcamp-exercises/02_programming/01_variables/01_play_with_strings/README.md

 Let's create two different constants:

 - a constant called `question`, binded to a string: "Spartan, what is your profession?!";
-- a constant called `answer`, binded to an integer: "Dev dev dev!";
+- a constant called `answer`, binded to a string: "Dev dev dev!";